Kitware/spmd-miniapps/Guide.md

 merges duplicate vertices and also generates the index array.
 Finally, a vectorized function normalizes all the vertex normals.

-The second vectorized version is a direct port of the scalar version code to ispc, followed by vectorization of different portions as much as possible, without changing the actual flow.
+The second vectorized version (simd_2) is a direct port of the scalar version's C++ code to ispc, followed by vectorization of different portions as much as possible, without changing the actual flow.
 The rationale behind this version was to see how much better or worse a direct port would perform.
 Ideally the